LeoDPlouc/BankAccount/README.md

 ![Login page](img/Screenshot_1614982902.png)

-The main activity is login page.
+The first activity is login page.

 You can log with :

 	Username : Jean

 	Password : superPASSWORD1234

 ![Main page](img/Screenshot_1614982929.png)